Written by and provided courtesy of Richard Heath

 The Origins of the Name

-The original Egleston Square ceased to exist when it became absorbed in the extension of Columbus Avenue in 1895, but by then it had long changed from a public way to the name of a community.
+Egleston Square ceased to exist when it became absorbed in the extension of Columbus Avenue in 1895.
+By then it had long changed from a public way to the name of the community that connected Jamaica Plain and Roxbury.

 Egleston Square Architecture